xinghaix/download-manager/docs/README_EN.md

 ### **Info**
 [Chrome Webstore Plugin Address](https://chrome.google.com/webstore/detail/%E4%B8%8B%E8%BD%BD%E7%AE%A1%E7%90%86%E5%99%A8/ofpglhlcdbjdhlacgbljnildhajfmlei)

-**Latest version**：0.5.1
+**Latest version**：0.6.0

-new features:
+new feature：
-1. When downloading a dangerous file, a prompt box will be displayed to confirm the download
+1. Added the function of right-click copy file name and download link to clipboard
+2. Added the function of displaying text prompts when the mouse moves to the button

+modification：
-2. Improve Chinese and English display
+1. Continue to improve Chinese and English display

 <img src="../docs/img/1.png" width="320" hegiht="420" alt=""/>